 - To encourage communication skills through all forms of artistic expression

 - To encourage reasoning

 - To concentrate on promoting language development across the curriculum

-They have a large conservatory area where they spend quite a lot of their time with table top work, group time, 'messy' play etc. There is also a home corner which changes its theme every term e.g. home, shop, garage.
-A second room which is carpeted is used for story time, music and movement, computer and television (with limited viewing).
+The children have a large conservatory area where they spend quite a lot of their time with table top work, group time, 'messy' play etc. There is also a home corner that changes its theme every term e.g. home, shop, garage.
+A second room which is carpeted is used for story time, music and movement, computer, and television (with limited viewing).

 In this section we provide every possibility for self help skills and independence.
 For example, for painting they learn to know that they need to have an apron, paper, paint pots and brushes to carry out their work.
 They help to clear up after they have finished.
 Group time is planned so as to incorporate the Early Years Curriculum.
 The children start to have name recognition and letter recognition.
 They learn pencil control and how to sit together for story time, which is interactive.

 By using a range of maths and pre-language equipment in a play capacity, the children build their confidence ready for when they use this equipment for 'real'.
 Sorting by colours, size and shape help towards mathematical skills.